Learn How to Dehydrate Frozen Vegetables: A Complete Guide

 Getting Started: Dehydrating the Frozen Goodies

-Let’s get into the nuts and bolts of turning those frozen veggies into dehydrated treats now that you’re all fired up to do it.
+Let’s get into the nuts and bolts of dehydrating vegetables, providing a comprehensive guide on turning those frozen veggies into dehydrated treats now that you’re all fired up to do it.

 Instructions for Dehydrating Frozen Vegetables: